bryceshen1/Intro-to-Issues/README.md

 2. Use labels and milestones
 3. Collaborate on Issues
 4. Assign Issues
-5. Resolve and Reopen an Issue
+5. Resolve and reopen an Issue

 ### How to start this course